TrantorHF/cc1541/README.md

   free slot in the directory before the file to overwrite
 * Bugfix: Filetype, open and protected flags were not reset after writing a file
+* Bugfix: default disk name and id were wrong in commandline help

 v3.0